openstack/openstack-manuals/doc/admin-guide-cloud/source/ts_cinder_config.rst

    The OpenStack Block Storage uses ``tgtd`` as the default iSCSI helper and implements persistent targets.
-This means that in the case of a ``tgt`` restart or even a node reboot your existing volumes on that node will be restored automatically with their original IQN.
+This means that in the case of a ``tgt`` restart or even a node reboot your existing volumes on that node will be restored automatically with their original :term:`IQN`.

    In order to make this possible the iSCSI target information needs to be stored in a file on creation that can be queried in case of